Brigadoon (TV series): Manga

-Unlike many anime titles, the manga for BRIGADOON: marin & μελαν was made to promote the anime.
-It was created by Nozomi Watase and based on the original concept by Hajime Yatate and Yoshitomo Yonetani.
+A manga adaptation was written and illustrated by Nozomi Watase.
 Volume 1 was first published in Japan by Kadokawa Shoten in 2000 followed by Volume 2 in 2001.
 Both were later translated into English by Tokyopop and printed in 2003.
 The main characters and the basic plot are essentially the same as in the anime, but the manga is not a completely faithful adaptation and there are some significant differences.
 It is also much shorter in length, being only two books with five chapters each.
 The English version uses some terms and names that are different from the ones used in the anime, even though both were translated by the same company.